TerrniT/terrnit/README.md

-I've learning to code for 2 years.
-I started with Python, but have really found a passion for frontend development, presentation and design some stuff

 * 🌍  I'm based in Ekaterinburg
 * 🖥️  See my portfolio at [my homepage](http://github.com/terrnit)
 * ✉️  You can contact me at [terrnitllc.work@gmail.com](mailto:terrnitllc.work@gmail.com)